 Making a complaint about a BACP therapist

 All members of the British Association for Counselling and Psychotherapy (BACP) are required to provide a level of service to their clients that is both ethical and professional.
-The guidelines for modelling good practice are outlined in the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy
+The guidelines for modelling good practice are outlined in the BACP Ethical Framework for the Counselling Professions

 If you believe that the counselling you have received has not been conducted in such a way, you can contact the Professional Conduct Department at BACP and talk your situation through with a member of the team to see what you could do about it.
 BACP has a complaints procedure and all members are accountable not only to you as a client, but also to the Association, which endeavours to set and monitor good standards of care and practice.